This is letter eleven.

 Truth be told, I have amassed a little collection of greeting cards from my husband, all of which are variations on the theme of “Hey weird lady, here’s a thought for ya: why not just accept who you are and try to enjoy being yourself.”
 (Hallmark says it nicer.)

-These cards, ummmm, indicate that this lovely person has, I suppose, been standing there for Quite Some Time, mystified, as he watched the grown woman that he loves trying vainly and in vain to be… lots of things other than her little green self.
+These cards… ummmm… seem to indicate that my patient husband has, I suppose, been standing there for Quite Some Time, mystified, as he watched the grown woman that he loves trying vainly and in vain to be… lots of things other than her little green self.

 Because it isn’t easy being green.

 The trouble with truly settling in and accepting yourself is that you have to reckon with and accept all of your self – including the not-so-good, not-so-laudable, not-so-pretty parts.

 And I’m not talking about the fact that I can’t spell or that I have never done anything to save the dolphins.
 I’m talking about the fact that, in the sunbeams and shadows of my life, I have been – as we all paradoxically have been – lots of both/ands: both friend and foe, both kind and cruel, both victim and victimizer.